create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 ### SFColor [in, out] **specularColor** 0 0 0 <small>[0,1]</small>
 {: #fields-specularColor }

 Specular highlights are brightness reflections (example: shiny spots on an apple).
-Interchange profile

 #### Hint

-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 ### SFColor [in, out] **emissiveColor** 0 0 0 <small>[0,1]</small>
 {: #fields-emissiveColor }